wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * Accountability (auditing)

+### Confidentiality

 Elements of Confidentiality:
    * Sensitivity
    * Discretion
    * Criticality
    * Concealment

    * Secrecy
    * Privacy
    * Seclusion
    * Isolation
    <br /><br />

-Privacy Threshold Assesssment is used to identify PI and determine how to treat the data.
+Privacy Threshold Assessment is used to identify PII and determine how to treat the data.

 OCTAVE (Operationally Critical Threat, Asset, and Vulnerability Evaluation) developed at Carnegie Mellon SEI.